Code-Institute-Submissions/MS1-1/README.md

 ## Content
-Some of the content on the website is partially borrowed.
+Some of the content on the website are partially borrowed.
 Below you will find the link to the respective site where the information has been borrowed from.
 The paragraph content in the About section and teacher info have been borrowed from [Here](http://www.yogabuzz.org/).